Nakaner/prepdelrels/README.md

 ## How it works

-This program reads an unfiltered OpenStreetMap data extract and collects all IDs of all objects which are member of a relation which have some certain (currently hardcoded) tags.
+This program reads an unfiltered OpenStreetMap data extract and collects all IDs of all objects which are member of a relation which have all tags provided as arguments of the `--rule` option.
 In a second pass it reads all OSM objects in the input file and removes the ID of the objects from the list which have proper tags (long and hardcoded list).
 As an result, a list of objects is written to STDOUT.
 These objects have to be reverted if you delete the relations they are member of because these objects do not have any proper tags and are not member of any other relation (except indirectly like relations which are members of relations and nodes which are members of a member way of a relations).

 ## Dependencies